 You may not think that these two actions are having a huge impact, but each gallon of water you save adds up.

-This is a small habit that you can easily change and that doesn’t require a lot of effort from your part.
+This is a small habit that you can easily change and that doesn’t require a lot of effort on your part.

 7 – Put a bottle in your toilet tank